 The Camp Denali Difference

-Useful Information about the bus trips into Denali National Park
+Useful information about the bus trip into Denali National Park

-- There are three types of buses in the park to choose from if you are not staying at Camp Denali, The North Face Lodge or at a couple of other small hotels in Kantishna.
+There are three types of buses in Denali National Parl to choose from if you are not staying at Camp Denali, The North Face Lodge or at a couple of other small hotels in Kantishna.

-- There are also green transit buses that don’t offer a narrated experience but do allow you to get on or off anywhere along the park road.
+There are also green transit buses that don’t offer a narrated experience but do allow you to get on or off anywhere along Denali Park Road.

 Tickets can be purchased online or by phone – 800-622-7275 or at the Denali Bus Depot.